Dissipative quadratizations of polynomial ODE systems: Introduction

 \section{Introduction}

 Systems of ordinary differential equations (ODEs) are the standard choice when it comes to modeling processes happening in continuous time, for example, in the sciences and engineering.
 For a given dynamical process, one can derive different ODE models, in particular, by choosing different sets of variables.
-It has been observed in a variety of areas and contexts that these choices may have a significant impact on the utility and relevance of the resulting model, and a number of different types of variables transformations have been studied.
+It has been observed in a variety of areas and contexts that these choices may have a significant impact on the utility and relevance of the resulting model, and a number of different types of variable transformations have been studied.

-In this paper, we will study one such transformation, \emph{quadratization}, which aims at transforming an ODE system to a system with the right-hand side consisting of polynomials of degree at most two.
-Let us illustrate this transformation on a toy example: we start with a scalar ODE $x' = x^3$ in a single variable $x = x(t)$ and cubic right-hand side.
+In this paper, we will study one such transformation, \emph{quadratization}, which aims at transforming an ODE system to a system where the right-hand side consists of polynomials of degree at most two.
+Let us illustrate this transformation on a toy example: we start with a scalar ODE $x' = x^3$ in a single variable $x = x(t)$ with cubic right-hand side.
 If we now augment the state space with an additional coordinate $y = x^2$, we can write the original equation as $x' = xy$ with quadratic right-hand side, and we can do the same for $y'$:

 So, the transformation in this case is the following: